Did you know that most dieters end up fatter than before they went on the diet?

 The more muscle we have, the more fuel we burn up all the time.
 Even when we are resting.
 Even when we are sleeping.
 The person with more muscle on their body has a higher metabolism (meaning more energy is burnt).

 If you lose muscle, either through dieting, lack of the correct nutrients, or lack of use…..
 Then your metabolism will slow down. (you wont burn as much fuel).
 This means you will need to eat less and less, in order to maintain your weight loss results.

-A lot of diets that focus primarily on calories in vs calories out can result in your body losing precious lean muscle mass.
+A diet that does not provide adequate protein can result in your body losing precious lean muscle mas

 Action steps –

 - Choose exercise sessions that work and overload ALL of your muscle groups and do those 3 x per week

 - Get enough protein in your eating plan